AllenMuhanChen/Microstimulation-Methods/How_to_Stimulate.md

 3. Current Density in the leading phase (Q<sub>inj</sub>) less than 50-150 μC cm<sup>-2</sup>

 Plexon.m takes parameters about pulse duration and amplitude and outputs q and Q<sub>inj</sub>.
 With just one site, it seems impossible for Q<sub>inj</sub> to be less than 150 μC cm<sup>-2</sup> if q is over the excitation threshold.
 However, we are not sure if it is absolutely necessary for charge density to be at this range.
 Taking 4 different sites, and simnply moddelling it as one site with 4 times the GSA, we can achieve ~147 μC cm<sup>-2</sup> Q<sub>inj</sub> at exactly 1 nC/ph<sup>-1</sup>, the minimum excitation threshold.

+Questions:
+1. Relationship between contact size, charge applied and voltage?
+2. Can we push the charge density above 150?